Plesná: Sights

 The most valuable cultural landmark is the Lutheran church, located in the northwestern part of the town.
 It was built in the Neo-Renaissance style in 1847–1849.

 A notable landmark is the Church of the Immaculate Conception.
 It was built in the Historicist style in 1893–1895.
-It is not protected as a cultural monument.
+However, it is not protected as a cultural monument.

 There are several conciliation crosses in the territory of Plesná.
 A set of three such crosses from 1864, situated in the western part of Plesná.
 Another conciliation cross is in Lomnička.

 In the southern part of the municipal territory are the remnants of the medieval gord called Neuhaus.
 Today, only landscaping is visible.